A Guide to the Constantia Wine Bus

 City Sightseeing runs a ton of different tours in Cape Town, so it’s important to make sure you buy the right ticket.
 To get the Constantia wine bus, you can buy a classic single day ticket.

 This ticket grants you access to three different routes: red, blue, and purple.
 The ticket is the same price regardless of the route you take.
+A single day ticket costs R295, or you can book a two-day ticket with a cruise for R395 and see even more of the city.

-Confusingly, all of the buses are actually red in colour, but the neon sign at the front of the bus will tell you which route each vehicle is following – and if in doubt, you can always ask your driver.
+All of the buses are red in colour, but the neon sign at the front of the bus will tell you which route each vehicle is following – and if in doubt, you can always ask your driver.
+For the Constantia wine valley bus, you will use the blue and purple routes.
+You take the blue route to Constantia Nek.
+You can head to two of the wine farms on foot from there, and catch the single-decker purple route bus to another wine farm.
+More on that in a moment, though!

 Where do you get the wine bus from?